SamLB9/SamLB9/README.md

 I'm an AI enthusiast, data scientist, and startup co-founder with hands-on experience in building recommender systems, NLP tools, and real-world consulting platforms.

 - 🎓 MSc in Artificial Intelligence @ University of Edinburgh
-- 🚀 Co-founder & CTO at JEC — Matching student consultants with SMEs
+- 🚀 Co-founder & CTO at JEC — Matching student consultants and Experts with SMEs
-- 💼 Actively seeking full-time opportunities in the US from **September 2025** (sponsorship required)
+- 💼 Actively seeking full-time opportunities in the US or Israel from **September 2025** (sponsorship needed to work in the US)

 ---